Email preview tracking

 And for these content types:

-When a user opens an email, if images are loaded, a preview will be recorded for that article.
+When a user opens an email, if images are loaded, a preview of that article will be recorded.

 The tracking pixel is unique to each initial recipient of a notification email that contains content.
 As a result, forwarding the email can result in additional views being attributed to the original recipient of the forwarded email.
 Similarly, viewing an email multiple times will result in additional previews being logged.